At Fillmore East: Recording and production

-At Fillmore East was recorded over two nights — March 12 and 13, 1971 — for which the band was paid $1,250 each show.
+At Fillmore East was recorded over two nights, playing two shows each night — March 12 and 13, 1971 — for which the band was paid $1,250 each show.
+Recordings from an earlier night's shows were dropped, because they had horns which were deemed unhelpful.
 The shows were typical performances for the band, and regarded as slightly above average by drummer Jai Johanny Johanson.
 Ads for the shows read: "Bill Graham Presents in New York — Johnny Winter And, Elvin Bishop Group, Extra Added Attraction: Allman Brothers."
 While Winter was billed as headliner, by the third night the Allman Brothers were closing the show.

 Tom Dowd produced At Fillmore East; he had previously worked on their second studio album, Idlewild South.
 He had recently returned from Africa from working on the film Soul to Soul, and stayed in New York several days to oversee the live recording.
 "It was a good truck, with a 16-track machine and a great, tough-as-nails staff who took care of business," recalled Dowd.
 He gave the staff suggestions and noted the band had two lead guitarists and two drummers, "which was unusual, and it took some foresight to properly capture the dynamics."
 Things went smoothly until the band unexpectedly brought out saxophonist Rudolph "Juicy" Carter, an unknown horn player, and longstanding "unofficial" band member Thom Doucette on harmonica.
 "I was just hoping we could isolate them, so we could wipe them and use the songs, but they started playing and the horns were leaking all over everything, rendering the songs unusable," said Dowd.
 He rushed to Duane during the break to tell him to cut the horn players; while Duane loved the players, he put up no fight with Dowd.
 The final show was delayed because of a bomb scare, and did not end until 6 am.